testit-tms/api-client-python/docs/WorkItemsApi.md

 Get WorkItem chronology by Id or GlobalId

-<br>Use case  <br>User sets work item identifier  <br>User runs method execution  <br>System search work item by identifier  <br>System search test results of all autotests, related to found work item  <br>System sort results by CompletedOn ascending, then by CreatedDate ascending  <br>System returns sorted collection of test results
+ Use case   User sets work item identifier   User runs method execution   System search work item by identifier   System search test results of all autotests, related to found work item   System sort results by CompletedOn ascending, then by CreatedDate ascending   System returns sorted collection of test results

 ### Example